sychonet/twemproxytest/README.md

 1. Publish dashboard for monitoring twemproxy metrics on Grafana.
 2. Add support for monitoring container metrics on Grafana.
 3. Automate setup for Grafana as right now it requires a lot of manual steps to add prometheus as data source and add dashboard in it.
+If it can't be automated then steps will be added in this document on how to create the dashboards manually.

 ## Steps to run the project